 When hitting the ball try to avoid using the ball of your heel and aim for the inside of your foot.
 This allows you to chop the ball into the area you want and avoid losing the ball.
 This will take a lot of football practice, but you will have ball mastery when you are able to chop it delicately.

 Once you feel comfortable with the chop motion, incorporate it into a game situation.
 Try running at different paces and chop the ball into the area you want using different power techniques depending on the scenario.
 For more of a challenge, add obstacles such as posts or cones to help with the change in direction.

-But whatever the ambitions of the athlete, man never achieves significant results without repetitive training, often failing and nevertheless trying again.
+But whatever the ambitions of the athlete, a man never achieves significant results without repetitive training, often failing and nevertheless trying again.
 The same rule equally applies to ball control and ball mastery in football.
 Whether a player does soccer practice alone, with a partner, trains at a local football school or attends high-performance football camps and academies presented on Sportlane, - there is no shortcut to success.
 We hope this article on ball control drills has been of help to you.